Trump kicked off Colorado ballot in 14th Amendment case

-Colorado’s highest court Thursday knocked former President Trump off the state’s Republican primary ballot under the 14th Amendment in a 4-3 ruling, making it the first state to block him from seeking the presidency because of his role in the Jan.
+Colorado’s highest court on Tuesday knocked former President Trump off the state’s Republican primary ballot under the 14th Amendment in a 4-3 ruling, making it the first state to block him from seeking the presidency because of his role in the Jan.
 6, 2021, Capitol attack.

 The court put its ruling on hold until Jan.
 4, so Trump can first seek review from the Supreme Court.
-Assuming he does, Trump’s name automatically remains on the ballot until the justices resolve the appeal.
+Trump’s spokesperson quickly vowed to do so, meaning Trump’s name automatically remains on the ballot until the justices resolve the appeal.

 In a major legal blow to Trump, the court affirmed he engaged in insurrection by inflaming his supporters with false claims of election fraud and directing them to the Capitol — preventing him from a second White House term under the 14th Amendment’s “insurrection clause.”